-After growing up in Shoreditch, the family moved to Islington where in 1911 John was a “low tier? builder” living with his family at 71 Edinboro Cottages, Popham St, Islington.
+After growing up in Shoreditch, the family moved to Islington where in the 1911 Census John was a “low tier? builder” living with his family at 71 Edinboro Cottages, Popham St, Islington.
 Then in 1914 he married Jane Ware in Islington, moving into 67 Edinboro Cottages just a couple of doors down from his family.
 John and Jane had at least two children in Islington, John W. Anstey (b 1915) and Leonard H. Anstey (b 1917).

 Even though we cannot locate John’s Service Record, we can piece together his war service from various medical reports that we have been able to access.
 We know that on 8 December 1915 at Holloway, around a year after the beginning of World War One, John signed up for service for the “duration of the war“.
 He indicated that he was Church of England by religion, born 3 May 1888, and that his occupation was an “estate labourer“.
 He also confirmed that his next of kin was his wife Mrs Jane Anstey, living at 67 Edinboro Cottages, Islington.